cloudfoundry/uaa/docs/UAA-APIs.md

 [Simple Cloud Identity Management (SCIM)](http://simplecloud.info) for these APIs and endpoints.
 Authentication is by OAuth2 token, and access decision is undefined - which users are allowed to do these operations?
-Since this is independent of Collab Spaces a simple (role-based) decision based on local data should be fine.
-TODO: how should it be bootstrapped - how does the first user get created?
+Since this is independent of individual client applications' access decisions, a simple (role-based) decision based on local data is adequate.

 SCIM has endpoints in /group/* as well which are probably useful (for the local access decisions in the UAA), but we don't need to support groups in UAA yet.
-We need to pass through based on attributes from external stores like LDAP (which could be groups).
+We might need a pass through based on attributes from external stores like LDAP (which could be groups).

 ### <a id="createuser"/>Create a User